ysystudio/dotfiles/lvim/install.md

 ['/home/holger/.local/share/lunarvim/site/pack/packer/start/nvim-treesitter/parser', '/usr/lib/nvim/parser']
 "If you get more than one path, remove the ones that are outside this plugin (nvim-treesitter directory), so the correct version of the parser is used.".
+# if there any error :treesitter/query.lua:219: query: invalid node type
+> :TSUpdate

 # ------------------unintall-----------------------------------------------
 bash ~/.local/share/lunarvim/lvim/utils/installer/uninstall.sh